ajwills72/rmip/docs/grammar.md

 - Explanations versus descriptions

 "Implicit bias explains bias that we have against certain groups of people which are at an unconscious level."

+- Word endings:

+"Police officers in the UK are racially bias towards ethnic minorities"

+- Superfluous 'as to'

+"The reason as to why this is such an important question..."